gearglow/ReptiliaWithATwist/The List.md

 "_Tempus,_" Hermione muttered. _15:12._ "We've got just under three hours until dinner."

 "That should be enough to at least get an idea of what we're dealing with," Luna said.
+"Though whatever it is, it's _mean._ The wrackspurts are _swarming_ around it."